Chaos on the hypercube: Chaos on the hypercube

 The chiral symmetry also affects the number variance, but the effects are negligible unless the intervals for which the number variance is calculated are chosen symmetrically about zero.
 The correlations due to the pairing $\pm \lambda_k$ are also visible in the short time behavior of the form factor.
-Instead of $K_c(t) \sim t^2$ for the GUE we have $K_c(t) \sim t^4$ for the chGUE, both for $t\to 0$ at finite size of the matrices.
+Instead of $K_c(t) \sim t^2$ for the GUE we have $K_c(t) \sim t^4$ for the chGUE, when $t\to 0$ and the matrices have finite size.
 However, the peak near zero in the numerical results obscures this effect.
 The number variance of the chGUE is reduced by a factor 2 (in the domain where $\Sigma^2(n) \sim \log n$) for intervals that are symmetric about zero \cite{Toublan:2000dn}.
 However, because we calculate the number variance by spectral averaging over the spectrum, this has only a small effect except when $n$ becomes large.
 In fact the kinks in the number variance for $n > 400$ are due to this effect.